 Moisturizing Made Easy

-Whether or not the elements are harsh on hair, wrapping up hair nightly is also a good option for maintaining healthy tresses.
+Wrapping up hair on a nightly basis is also a good means of maintaining healthy tresses.
 Cotton pillow cases and bed sheets can absorb a lot of the moisture in your hair and leave it dry or frizzy.
 To combat that, try sleeping on silk or satin pillow cases and bed sheets.
 Both silk and satin are smooth and unlikely to snag at strands of hair.
 They also do not absorb moisture in the same way that cotton fabrics do.
-If you can't change all of your bedding to silk and satin, try buying a satin scarf or to wear on your hair while you sleep. bonnet
+If you can't change all of your bedding to silk and satin, try buying a satin scarf or bonnet to wear on your hair while you sleep.

 Scarf-Wrapping Made Easy